 Interest payments are still required on Direct Unsubsidized Loans, Unsubsidized Federal Stafford Loans, Direct PLUS Loans, FFEL Plus Loans, and unsubsidized portions of Direct Consolidation Loans and FFEL Consolidation Loans.

-You can either pay the interest as it adds up during the forbearance period or you can have it capitalized (added to the principal) at the end, which would increase the total amount you repay.
+You can either pay the interest as it adds up during the forbearance period, or you can have it added to your balance at the end.

 Who Is Eligible for Deferment?